eliasbenussi/eliasbenussi.github.io/_drafts/concurrent-parallel-and-async-disambiguation.markdown

 In fact, since the composing sequential processes (tying a single shoe) are themselves composed of subtasks, any permutation of these that maintains the relative order for each shoe results in a valid execution.
-This is because the tying of two shoes is not a sequential process, but a concurrent one.
+This is because tying multiple shoes is not a sequential process, but a concurrent one.